motmot/fview_ext_trig/motmot.fview_ext_trig/API.rst

   a time-locked data stream on up to four channels. (middle level)

 * :mod:`fview_ext_trig.fview_ext_trig` -- This model implements a
-  plugin for :command:`fview` to use the LiveTimestampModelerWithAnalogInput class. (high level)
+  plugin for :mod:`fview` to use the LiveTimestampModelerWithAnalogInput class. (high level)

 __ http://code.enthought.com/projects/traits/